Mock Contracts

 Auto-deployment

-Mock contracts are deployed automatically before every npx hardhat test and npx hardhat node run.
+The core mock contracts are deployed automatically before every npx hardhat test and npx hardhat node run.
+SimpleTest is not auto-deployed.

 To skip auto-deployment: